Updated 10/24

 Financial literacy may not be a topic taught in school or talked about often, but it really should be.
 The term simply refers to your understanding of financial terms and skills, like saving, using credit and budgeting.

 While most people understand financial basics, the finer points of investing, managing credit and living on a budget often get less attention.
 The result often means living paycheck to paycheck with too much debt and too little savings.
-In fact, 125 million Americans live paycheck to paycheck, according to the Reality Check: The Paycheck-To-Paycheck Report conducted by LendingClub.
+In fact, according to the New Reality Check: The Paycheck-To-Paycheck Report, even 48% of people earning more than $100,000 live paycheck to paycheck.

 It’s easy to think of a budget as something people with expendable income do, but budgeting is really for everyone.
 In fact, a budget is a great way to make your money stretch further.